Full cleared Minuteman CTF 2025!#

 What the heck is a chunk and why is it corrupted?#

-After some research, and reading this article I can understand the PNG format uses chunks (this is how your images can show up partially in webpages), and that corruption in one chunk can render the image un-showable.
+After some research, and reading PNG Structure for Beginners I can understand the PNG format uses chunks (this is how your images can show up partially in webpages), and that corruption in one chunk can render the image un-showable.

 Essentially, on a file level, png may look something like this: